Promoting Your Songs

-The second reason this article might be worth continuing with is this.
-Even if you decide to go the online route, some firms will not visit a link, although they will accept an MP3 sent to their DropBox, and this article contains a lot of points which apply equally to both postal and online promotion.
+The second reason this article might be worth continuing with is that even if you decide to go the online route, some firms will simply not visit a link, although they will accept an MP3 sent to their DropBox, and the article you are reading right now, contains a lot of points which apply equally to both postal and online promotion.

 Forget postal, ignore online.
 Do any writers just drop into a publisher's office nowadays?

-Oddly enough, some writers do still try cold-calling selected offices in London, but frankly it must be a most dispiriting stroll nowadays.
+Oddly enough, some writers do still try cold-calling selected offices in London or New York, but frankly it must be a most dispiriting stroll nowadays.

 Our intrepid explorer walked a route of his own designing, starting off in Denmark Street, moving into Charing Cross Road, and finally into Soho Square, personally visiting each chosen office enroute, with the objective of handing in a demo.

-Believe it or not, he was refused entry into only one premises, and although two more declined to take the demo off him, he still managed to leave a tape in seventeen offices, and even got to speak personally to an "important person" in seven of them (even if only for a few minutes in some cases).
+Believe it or not, he was refused entry into only one premises, and although two more declined to take the demo off him, he still managed to leave a tape in seventeen offices, and even got to speak personally to what he described as "an important person" in seven of them (even if only for a few minutes in some cases).

-His ensuing article was unbelievably detailed, (even if that begrudger back here reviewing the expense claim did note that he had still managed to fit in two very lavish meals during a single day's work, ignoring the obvious fact that walking and talking is - as he pointed out on his return "bloody hard work on an empty stomach").
+His ensuing article was unbelievably detailed, even if that begrudger back here reviewing the expense claim did note that he had managed to fit in two very lavish meals during a single day's work, ignoring the obvious fact that walking and talking is - as our interpid author pointed out on his return "bloody hard work on an empty stomach".